Steps to Complete Your Application

-Summer applications are reviewed beginning when the application opens in November.
-Our Admissions Office only reviews completed applications; admission decisions are released as they are made.
+Summer applications are reviewed starting in January of the year of the program.
+Our Admissions Office only reviews completed applications and they may request additional information if needed; admission decisions are released as they are made.
 Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to you.

 Note: Email is the primary form of communication throughout the application and admission process.
 Please ensure that both parent/guardian and student emails are entered correctly on the application.
 If there is a change in either email address, please inform our office immediately at email@example.com.